Non-surgical weight loss: Your guide to the most effective options

 What is the least invasive weight loss surgery?

-There are some less invasive options for weight loss surgery, that can give you that extra helping hand with your weight loss efforts; let's explore.
+Some less invasive options for weight loss surgery can give you that extra helping hand with your weight loss efforts; let's explore.

 Gastric balloon